yidiq7/Manifold/CHANGLOG.md

 # Changelog

 ## [Unreleased]
+- Add an attribute hypersurface.k after set\_() is invoked.
+Then the default value for argument k in the symbolic functions can be changed to self.k

+## [0.2.2] - 2020-06-22
+### Added
+- Attribute n\_sections after set\_k() is invoked.

+- Comparison between "symbolic" and numeric integration in the aspect of speed and accuracy.
+See notebook Numerical\_benchmark.

+### Removed
+- Multiprocessing for "symbolic" integration.
+Since the set\_k() will change the definition of the instance, loky cannot pickle the patches after it is invoked.
+But you should only use it as a demonstration or cross check anyway, since now we have a faster numerical version for the integration.

 ## [0.2.1] - 2020-06-21
 ### Changed
 - Method integrate() now supports the integration of numerical functions with argument numerical=True.
 The input will be a function with two arguments: patch and point.
-The format will be like lambda patch, point: patch.num_eta('identity', point).
+The format will be like lambda patch, point: patch.num\_eta('identity', point).

 - Holomorphic is True by defualt in method integrate().